wolframkriesing/site-stitcher/content/tidbit/2021/05/index.md

 1) ReScript promises to look and act like JS (I have to figure this out), [try here](https://rescript-lang.org/try).
 1) ReScript was previously known as BuckleScript and Reason, [until August 2020](https://rescript-lang.org/blog/bucklescript-is-rebranding).

+<sup>[1]</sup> I wrote "typed-first language" above.
+As far as I know this is not
+a commonly used term, I just made it up (maybe it exists already, no idea).
+What I mean is, that this is a language that was created with types in mind at creation time.
+Things like exhaustiveness, soundness, preventing any-types and alike things that make a strong typed language powerful and prevent the bugs that untyped languages may come with, are baked in from the beginning.
+No worries, therefore one can learn to make new mistakes ;).
+Languages or type systems like flow or TypeScript have to deal with baking it onto the language, so they have to handle the complexity of the underlying language, JavaScript.
+That's why I would name ReScript typed-first.

 ## Installation

 On the [docs install page](https://rescript-lang.org/docs/manual/latest/installation) it's suggested to clone an existing repo and go from there.
-I prefer to follow the instructions how to set up my own repo and add ReScript from scratch, for this one can follow the next chapter, [the integration guide](https://rescript-lang.org/docs/manual/latest/installation#integrate-into-an-existing-js-project).
+I prefer to follow the instructions how to set up my own repo and add ReScript from scratch, if you also want to do that, follow the next chapter of the docs, [the integration guide](https://rescript-lang.org/docs/manual/latest/installation#integrate-into-an-existing-js-project).

 It basically just takes:
-* `npm init`
+1) `npm init --yes` - set up a npm project (`--yes` means: answer all questions with "yes")
-* `npm install rescript --save-dev`
+1) `npm install rescript --save-dev` - install rescript as a development dependency
-* create a bsconfig.json as described
+1) **create a bsconfig.json** file, as [described in the docs](https://rescript-lang.org/docs/manual/latest/installation#integrate-into-an-existing-js-project)
-* add npm scripts `build` and `start` to the package.json for building and on-the-fly compiling to JavaScript
+1) **add npm scripts `build` and `start`** to the package.json for building and on-the-fly compiling to JavaScript (I just copied and modified the one from the docs)
-* create a source directory, e.g. `src`
+1) **create a source directory**, e.g. via `mkdir src`
-* throw a first ReScript code in there, e.g. `hello.res` with the content `Js.log("Hello World")`
+1) throw our **first ReScript code** in there, e.g. `hello.res` with the content `Js.log("Hello World")`, my first piece of correct and working ReScript, ever
-* build it via `npm run build`, which creates a `hello.bs.js` ("bs" from bucklescript, I guess)
+1) **build it via `npm run build`**, which creates a `hello.bs.js` ("bs" from the previous name bucklescript, I guess)
-* running it with `node src/hello.bs.js` throws "SyntaxError: Unexpected token 'export'", of course because it's a proper ECMAScript module (esm), yeah - now what?
+1) **run it** with `node src/hello.bs.js` throws `"SyntaxError: Unexpected token 'export'"`, of course because it's a proper ECMAScript module (esm), FAIL, yeah - now what?

 The resulting JavaScript is the following:
 ```js